Systematic study of lepton-flavor-violating dark matter interactions via indirect detection in effective field theories: Calculation of the photon and positron spectra

 where

-As shown by the black dashed curves in \cref{fig:E_vs_EdNdE}, the spectra obtained from \cref{eq:ana}, which is essentially operator-independent, agree very well with our direct numerical calculation when $m_{\tt DM}\gg (m_i+m_j)/2$ and $E_\gamma \lesssim E_{\tt DM}/2$.
-Even in the high energy tail where $E_\gamma \gtrsim E_{\tt DM}/2$, the differences remain below 20\,\%.
+As shown by the black dashed curves in \cref{fig:E_vs_EdNdE}, the spectra obtained from \cref{eq:ana}, which is essentially operator independent, agree very well with our direct numerical calculation when $m_{\tt DM}\gg (m_i+m_j)/2$ and $E_\gamma \lesssim E_{\tt DM}/2$.
+Even in the high-energy tail where $E_\gamma \gtrsim E_{\tt DM}/2$, the differences remain below 20\,\%.

 Before closing this subsection, we make two additional remarks.
 First, for operators that share the same Lorentz structure but involve different flavor combinations, the normalized {\tt FSR} spectrum for each LFV annihilation mode with $\ell^-_i\ell^+_{j}\gamma$ final states always lies between those of the two LFC modes involving $\ell^-_i\ell^+_i\gamma$ and $\ell^-_j\ell^+_j\gamma$ ($j\neq i$), where the mode containing the lighter lepton pair dominates.
-The solid curves in \cref{fig:all_mode_comparison} show the {\tt FSR} spectra for the six channels of lepton flavor, which are calculated based on the operator $\bar{\ell_i} \gamma_\mu \gamma_5 \ell_j \bar{\chi} \gamma^\mu\gamma_5 \chi$ with three benchmark DM masses: 3\,GeV (left panel), 30\,GeV (middle panel), and 300\,GeV (right panel).
+The solid curves in \cref{fig:all_mode_comparison} show the {\tt FSR} spectra for the six channels of lepton flavor, which are calculated based on the operator $\bar{\ell_i} \gamma_\mu \gamma_5 \ell_j \bar{\chi} \gamma^\mu\gamma_5 \chi$ with three benchmark DM masses: 3 (left panel), 30 (middle panel), and 300~GeV (right panel).
 As clearly illustrated by the plots, both LFV and LFC annihilation modes produce {\tt FSR} spectra with similar shapes.
-Second, we do not include {\tt FSR} contributions from operators associated with p- and d-waves, as their calculation depends nontrivially on the DM velocity distribution.
-A detailed treatment of these contributions is beyond the scope of this work, and is reserved for our future work.
-Fortunately, in most cases these contributions are subdominant.
-The only exception occurs in the $e\mu$ channel for a DM mass less than about 4~GeV in which case our constraints derived from photon data for p- and d-wave cases should be regarded conservative, as shown in \cref{fig:sigma_spd} below.
+Second, we do not show the corresponding {\tt FSR} spectra for the p- and d-wave operators in Fig.\,3, as their calculation depends nontrivially on the DM velocity distribution.
+To assess this effect, we generate the spectra using MadGraph and find that, after normalization, they exhibit only weak dependence on the initial DM velocity.
+In the photon energy region of interest, these spectra closely resemble those of the s-wave operators and are well described by the analytic formula when $m_{\rm DM} \gg m_\ell$.
+However, the MadGraph results suffer from large fluctuations in the low-energy (keV) region.
+Therefore, in the following calculations, we adopt the {\tt FSR} spectra of the s-wave operators as a proxy for those of the p- and d-wave operators.